 Sacroiliac pain (aka sacroiliac joint pain) refers to the pain originating in the sacroiliac joints, which connect the sacrum (the lower part of the spine) to the pelvis.
-Sacroiliac pain can be felt in the lower back, buttocks, groin, legs, lower extremities, as well as the abdomenal region.
+Sacroiliac (SI) pain can be felt in the lower back, buttocks, groin, legs, lower extremities, as well as the abdomenal region.

-Sacroiliac joint dysfunction and sacroiliac pain are often used interchangeably, but they actually do not mean the same thing.
+Sacroiliac joint dysfunction and sacroiliac joint pain are often used interchangeably, but they actually do not mean the same thing.
 As stated earlier, sacroiliac pain refers to the pain that starts from the sacroiliac joints, whereas sacroiliac joint dysfunction refers to abnormal motion of the sacroiliac joints.
-Although sacroiliac pain can be a main symptom of sacroiliac joint dysfunction, sacroiliac joint dysfunction does not always result in sacroiliac pain, and not all sacroiliac pain is caused by sacroiliac joint dysfunction.
+Although sacroiliac pain can be a main symptom of SI joint dysfunction, sacroiliac joint dysfunction does not always result in sacroiliac pain, and not all sacroiliac pain is caused by sacroiliac joint dysfunction.

 What causes sacroiliac pain?